The Burden of Marking and How to Beat It

 How Can We Help?

-Whilst saving you time on your marking, these personalised stampers are perfect for rewarding and motivating your pupils.
+Whilst saving you time on your marking, PTS personalised stampers are perfect for rewarding and motivating your pupils.
 What’s more, as you can personalise the text on all of these stampers, you can customise each one to fit in with your personal or school marking scheme, or add your name for a more personal touch.

 The Pedagogs Marking Scheme

 We have a great range of Pedagogs stampers to help speed up your marking, which use small images to highlight different issues or positives on a pupil’s work.
 To help your pupils get to grips with this fantastic marking scheme, we have also created classroom posters which explain the purpose of each stamper.
 The stampers are a handy size, so you can easily use them in the margins of exercise books.
-You can either buy stampers individually or in EYFS, KS1 and KS2 sets.

 Save Time with a Best Seller